modelscope/evalscope/docs/en/get_started/basic_usage.md

   - `--few_shot_random`: Whether to randomly sample few-shot data; if not specified, defaults to `true`.
 - `--limit`: Maximum number of evaluation samples per dataset; if not specified, all will be evaluated, which is useful for quick validation.

-## Use the run_task Function to Submit an Evaluation Task
+## 3. Use the run_task Function to Submit an Evaluation Task
-Using the `run_task` function to submit an evaluation task requires the same parameters as the command line.
+Using the `run_task` function to submit an evaluation task requires the [same parameters](#parameter-descriptions) as the command line.
 You need to pass a dictionary as the parameter, which includes the following fields:

 ### 1. Configuration Task Dictionary Parameters
 ```python